 Easy Rosemary Pear Mocktail

 This Rosemary Pear Mocktail is for my fall mocktail girlies!
-Made with fresh pear juice, rosemary, lemon, sparkling water, and a touch of honey.
+Made with fresh pear juice, rosemary, lemon, sparkling water, and a touch of honey, it’s perfect for cool weather sipping.

 Recipe Ingredients